NHSDigital/nhs-notify-web-cms/docs/pages/using-nhs-notify/campaigns.md

 section: By use case
 ---

-Use NHS Notify to set up national or local campaigns to send messages in bulk to patients and the public.
+Use NHS Notify to set up national or targeted campaigns to send messages in bulk to patients and the public.

 ## Examples of campaign messaging